-The Echo Dot was the first major update to the original Echo device and is a much smaller and easier to set up the device for your home.
+The Echo Dot was the first major update to the original Echo device and is much smaller and easier to set up the device for your home.

 These third-generation echo dot also uses the newer Neodymium Drivers which increases the sound levels by around 70% without losing any quality like the older models.

-There is also the Echo Dot Clock which is the same device however there is a clock which comes through the fabric.
-At £10 more, it’s a much cooler looking Smart Speaker!
+There is also the Echo Dot Clock which is the same device however there is a clock that comes through the fabric.
+At £10 more, it’s a much cooler-looking Smart Speaker!

-The Amazon Echo Plus is like the original Echo model, however it uses Dolby Speakers for much better quality sound, a temperature and security sensor as well as the fabric cover.
+The Amazon Echo Plus is like the original Echo model, however, it uses Dolby Speakers for much better quality sound, a temperature, and security sensor as well as a fabric cover.